user-sbd/dev/notes/personal/music/wow.md

 *verse 1*
-ridin in this tinted whip windows blacker than my doubts

 codeine in my system hitech in my mouth
-she give me some wisdom better make it out

-wockhardt dreams purple haze had me floatin through the drought
+she give me some wisdom better make it out wockhardt dreams purple haze had me floatin through the drought
-mama wasnt home pops a ghost pacin in da house
+mama wasnt home pops a ghost pacin round da house

-percs had me numb but the hurt still cut like a blade
-karmas got a grudge every sin been paid tried to drown my demons now they swim in pain
+karmas got a grudge every sin in vain tried to drowm em but they swim in pain ever since dat day i cant feel the same

-seventeen im sippin lean tryna blur the shit i seen broken mirrors in my mind seven years of shattered dreams codeine drip, my soul’s been clipped, in da haze, my heart’s been gripped demons whisper, shadows slink, pour more purple, watch me sink karmas cold, it bites, it stings, debts i owe done broke ma wings tinted glass, my pain’s a mask, lost at nights, no light to grasp pills dissolve, my pain be vast, dreams turn to completed tasks

-fuck the world im on my own heart colder than this chrome
+seventeen im sippin lean tryna blur the shit i seen broken mirrors in my mind seven years of shattered dreams she give me da bean it cost a whole lotta green on yo block w a beam yo ass gon scream every pill a bad decision every sip a bad religion
+now i envision same me just new edition quit da lean tradition in da right position shootin w precision hope she see the vision shawty got me trippin high off my ambition demons whisper, shadows slink, pour more purple, watch me sink karmas cold, it bites, it stings, debts i owe done broke ma wings pills dissolve, my pain be vast, dreams turn to completed tasks fuck the world im on my own heart colder than this chrome
 used to call these streets my home but they carved me to the bone
-every pill a bad decision every sip a bad religion
-prayed for peace i got my vision

 *hook*
 tinted dreams im cruisin slow where the fuck im posed to go